FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

 account Bob, value 150000
 ```

-**Summary:** By now, we have built an application based on FISCO BCOS alliance chain through contract development, contract compilation, SDK configuration and business development.
+**Summary:** So far, we have built an application based on the FISCO BCOS Alliance blockchain through contract development, contract compilation, SDK configuration and business development.